 About the AGYU

-1. sustained engagement with underserviced communities though education and public program projects, large-scale, participatory initiatives, and socially-engaged processes that serve general and specialized art audiences, students, artists, and youth in our surrounding Jane–Finch neighbourhood;
+- Sustain a community-based engagement through our programs from educational workshops to large-scale, participatory initiatives, using socially-engaged processes that serve general and specialized art audiences, students, artists, and youth in our surrounding Jane–Finch neighbourhood.

 Originally a departmental gallery, in 1988, under Director Loretta Yarlow, the AGYU evolves into an autonomous public gallery.
 Programming is reconceived as a European-style kunsthalle and the gallery is positioned as a research laboratory.
 AGYU is commissioner of the Canadian Pavilion at the 1997 Venice Biennale (Rodney Graham).
 A publication program of catalogues documents in-house exhibitions.